xtuml/bridgepoint/doc-bridgepoint/notes/10049_search/10049_search_ant.md

 ### 4. Requirements

+4.1  This feature shall be implemented as an extension to the existing xtUML Search capability.
-4.1  xtUML Search shall support locating a structural element by matching the user input against the structural element's name.
+4.2  xtUML Search shall support locating a structural element by matching the user input against the structural element's name.
+4.2.1  A list of metamodel elements that the tool will support finding by name shall be compiled and reviewed with xtUML users.
-4.2  Search results shall be displayed in the eclipse Search view.
+4.3  Search results shall be displayed in the eclipse Search view.
-4.3  Double-clicking on a name-based result entry in the Search view shall display the selected element in Model Explorer view.
+4.4  Double-clicking on a name-based result entry in the Search view shall display the selected element in Model Explorer view.
 Elements with associated graphical data shall also be displayed in a highlighted form on the canvas.
-4.4  The xtUML Search page shall be extended with a checkbox corresponding to name-based searching to match existing checkboxes for "Action Language" and "Description" searching.
+4.5  The xtUML Search page shall be extended with a checkbox corresponding to name-based searching to match existing checkboxes for "Action Language" and "Description" searching.